AlexanderFabisch/pytransform3d_euroscipy2023/README.md

 * state estimation - estimation of a robot's location and its uncertainty

 There are several pitfalls that we will discuss as well.

-## Notes

-*These notes are meant for the organiser and won't be made public.*

---